UrbanAlign: Post-hoc Semantic Calibration for VLM-Human Preference Alignment: Theoretical Foundations

 \textbf{Search strategy: explore $\to$ converge as exploration--exploitation.} The two-phase temperature schedule implements a structured search that balances two objectives: \begin{itemize} \item \emph{Exploration} (explore phase, $\tau{=}0.85 \to 1.0$): higher temperatures increase sampling entropy, producing diverse dimension sets that broadly cover the VLM's generative distribution.
 Each category independently accumulates its best set, with the current best provided as a soft reference. \item \emph{Exploitation} (converge phase, $\tau{=}0.7 \to 0.5$): lower temperatures with \emph{mutation mode} (retain all but 1--2 dimensions from the per-category best) concentrate the search around known-good dimension sets, refining them locally. \end{itemize} This is analogous to random search with a guided prior~\citep{bergstra2012random}: rather than sampling uniformly from the combinatorial space of possible dimensions, we leverage the VLM's own generative distribution as an implicit prior over useful dimension sets.
 Unlike Bayesian optimisation~\citep{snoek2012practical}, which would require a surrogate model over the discrete, variable-length dimension space, our approach avoids the need for a surrogate entirely.

 \textbf{Sample complexity for evaluation.} Each trial evaluates alignment accuracy on a fixed sample of $m$ pairs per category.
 By Hoeffding's inequality, the empirical accuracy $\widehat{\mathrm{Acc}}$ satisfies $|\widehat{\mathrm{Acc}} - \mathrm{Acc}| \leq \sqrt{\ln(2T/\delta)/(2m)}$ uniformly over all $T$ trials with probability $\geq 1-\delta$.
-For $T{=}12$ and $m{\approx}55$ pool pairs per category, this gives a confidence interval of $\pm 13.7$\% at $\delta{=}0.05$.
+For $T{=}12$ and $m{\approx}160$ test pairs per category (average across categories), this gives a confidence interval of $\pm 13.9$\% at $\delta{=}0.05$.
 While wider than ideal, the observed accuracy gaps between trials are substantial (e.g., safety: 35.3\%--76.5\%, a 41.2\,pp range), confirming that the evaluation sample is sufficient to distinguish meaningfully different dimension sets.

 \textbf{Connection to LWRR convergence.} The end-to-end accuracy depends not only on the dimension set but also on the LWRR calibration quality.
 For regularised least-squares with $K$ local neighbours in $n$ dimensions, the excess risk decays as $\mathcal{O}(\lambda + n/(K\lambda))$~\citep{caponnetto2007optimal,hoerl1970ridge}, which is minimised at $\lambda^* \propto (n/K)^{1/2}$.
-In our setting ($n{=}5$--$8$, $K{=}20$), the system is well-overdetermined ($K \gg n$), so the LWRR calibration error is small regardless of the dimension set---confirming that the E2E accuracy variation across trials is driven primarily by the quality of the dimension-level representation, not by the calibration algorithm.
+In our setting ($n{=}5$--$8$, $K{=}20$), the system is well-overdetermined ($K \gg n$), so the LWRR calibration error is small regardless of the dimension set, confirming that the E2E accuracy variation across trials is driven primarily by the quality of the dimension-level representation, not by the calibration algorithm.